7 Remote Working Hacks to Stay Motivated And Productive Anywhere

 In this context, Google Drive and Calendar are essentials to share your work and keep track of your to-dos.

 Finally, Daywise takes a different approach.
-This simple apps lets you relish breaks by eliminating notifications during pre-defined periods.
+The simple app lets you relish breaks by eliminating notifications during pre-defined periods.

 5. Keep in touch with colleagues, friends, and family

 Be sure to contact colleagues, friends, and family as often as necessary.
 Keep them up to date on your schedule and inform them of your routine.
-This will help you respect your self-defined timetable.
+These catch-ups will help you respect your self-defined timetable.

 Besides, people in your social circle may be more experienced and have some additional tips for working remotely.
 The idea is to avoid seclusion while working outside of your usual environment.